LHZZQ/Prek/AI Tools.md

 ## In the historical pages
  ### First of all
-  Weone designs the appearance of the page as desired and builds out the basic framework.
+  We designed the appearance of my own page based on the requirements and built the basic framework.

   Then during the compilation process, since it was a completely new language, we used AI Tools to assist us in learning this language.